Search This Blog

 5. Bret Hart and Lex Luger Are Co-Winners of the 1994 Royal Rumble

-The 1994 Royal Rumble had co-winners in a move that I now think was ingenious, but at the time, I hated.
-The match came down to the Bret Hart and Lex Luger at the end…two babyfaces, and during a struggle up on the ropes, both men went over the top and hit the floor at the same time.
+The 1994 Royal Rumble had co-winners in a move that I now think was ingenious, but at the time, I hated it.
+The match came down to Bret Hart and Lex Luger at the end…two babyfaces, and during a struggle up on the ropes, both men went over the top and hit the floor at the same time.
 Several referees, arguments, celebrations, and corporate decisions later (all scripted) the decision stood and both men would wind up with at WWF Title shot at Wrestlemania 10.

 The decision to go with the dual winners added to the unpredictable nature of the Royal Rumble that continues to this day.
 As I mentioned in the 1993 Royal Rumble above, Lex Luger's "Narcissist" gimmick would be short-lived and here he was as the "All-American" in 1994.
-Following his 'round the country bus tour on "The Lex Express" I was hooked.
-He was one of my favorites over on WCW and now that he was a baby-face again I was a big supporter once again.
+Following his 'round the country bus tour on "The Lex Express," I was hooked.
+He was one of my favorites over on WCW, and now that he was a baby face again, I was a big supporter once again.

 Knowing what I know about wrestling now, and especially after reading Bret Hart's autobiography and listening to Bruce Prichard's podcast about this moment, I have much respect for Hart's wrestling ability.
 He not only promised McMahon but delivered on that promise that both of the grappler's feet would touch the floor at the same time.
 Good camera work and an amazing ability delivered the memorable moment that gave us the co-winners of the '94 Royal Rumble.